Twelve Plants Serves Up High-End Plant-Based Tasting Menus

 Eating your five-a-day has never been so decadent.
 Twelve Plants is a new plant-based pop-up restaurant concept featuring vegetables as the stars of the show in high-end multi-course meals.
 Bristol resident Peter Carvelli is the man behind the menus, and he is a former photojournalist and reporter, then a stay-at-home dad, who is now a practicing personal injury lawyer and pop-up chef with a passion for vegetables.

 On select Monday nights, Carvelli can be found in the small open galley at Vinya Test Kitchen in downtown Providence, working alongside Michelin-star-trained chef Stefano Mariotta, whose family owns the space.
-They team up to plate and serve five- and seven-course plant-based tasting menus on specific Mondays, including a dinner coming up on February 10 for Valentine’s Day.
+They team up to plate and serve five- and seven-course plant-based tasting menus on specific Mondays, including two dinners coming up on February 10 and 11 for Valentine’s Day.
 When he’s not working at the law firm, Carvelli can also be hired as a private chef to bring his plant-based concept to home kitchens for romantic meals and dinner parties.

 Vinya Test Kitchen, which hosts Carvelli, is a BYOB revolving restaurant space that presents different cuisine concepts on certain nights of the week.
 “The test kitchen is the location, the concept is the name,” says Massimiliano Mariotta, who owns Vinya with his wife, Alethia.
 Their twenty-five-year old son, Stefano Mariotta, is the chef de cuisine.
 Massimiliano has been a chef and restaurateur for more that thirty-six years, opening restaurants all over the world, including South America, followed by consulting in China over the last decade.